mallgroup/mpapi-client-php/doc/CATEGORIES.md

 ```

 #### Search in categories
-Search categories by phrase in title:
+Search categories by term in title:
 ```
 ...
 $response = $categories->get()->searchCategories('gory');